mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 {{?I-D.friel-tls-atls}} from the sensors to the cloud together with a multiplexed secure tunnel (e.g., using HTTP/2 Websockets {{?RFC8441}}, or a proprietary shim) from the gateway to the cloud.
-In the future, a more homogeneous solution could be provided by QUIC {{?I-D.ietf-quic-transport}} for both the end-to-end and tunneling services, thus simplifying code dependencies on the gateway nodes.
+In the future, a more homogeneous solution could be provided by QUIC for both the end-to-end and tunneling services, thus simplifying code dependencies on the gateway nodes.

 ## Multi-hop Chaining Usage